RobotSigmund/Rapid2Graph/README.md

 3. Open the generated ``.graphml`` files in **yEd**.

-4. Arrange the chart using **Layer → Hierarchical** or another suitable layout.
+4. Arrange the chart using **Layout → Hierarchical** or another suitable layout.

    * For fast and great result, use **BPMN-Layout** with a Left-to-Right style.